jakopako/goskyr/README.md

   type: click # for now only click is supported.
   selector: .some > div.selector
   count: 1 # number of clicks
+  delay: 2000 # milliseconds that the scraper waits after each click.
+Default is 1000
 ```

 Note that these clicks are executed before the data is scraped.
 Also the interaction configuration will be ignored if `renderJs` is not set to `true` because only in that case is the website actually run within a headless browser.